Study HRM and Take Your Chef Career to the Next Level

 Who is Right for the Hospitality/Restaurant Major?

-Tackle this major straight-on, with no formal training in the business, or with chef training.
-In some cases you may have experience in entry- or mid-level hotel jobs or restaurant jobs.
 It’s not uncommon for waitstaff, chefs, cooks, hotel desk assistants and other industry employees to pursue upper level jobs.
-The hospitality and restaurant management major provides the formal training you need to succeed in these very demanding jobs.
+The hotel and restaurant major is appropriate for anyone who wishes to demonstrate proficiency in one of the many areas of hospitality.
+Upward mobility within the industry is significantly enhanced with a degree or certificate from a credible culinary school.
+The hospitality and restaurant management major provides the formal training you need to succeed in these demanding upper level jobs.

-Graduate level majors and degrees require undergrad degrees.
-If you tackle restaurant and/or hospitality management from this angle you could have a wide variety of closely related majors under your belt, including culinary arts, baking and pastry, as well as business, leisure and recreation and many others that would be a good fit for the industry.
+Graduate level majors and degrees require completion of relevant undergraduate study.
+A wide variety of closely related undergraduate majors including culinary arts, baking and pastry, as well as business, leisure and recreation would be good fits for the industry.

 Popular Schools for Restaurant Management Programs

 Le Cordon Bleu Culinary Arts Programs are some of the leading culinary arts schools in the world.
-You’ll find the specialized Hospitality and Restaurant Management program offered on 5 of the North American campuses:
+You’ll find the specialized Hospitality and Restaurant Management program offered on many of their international campuses.

 Southeast Culinary and Hospitality College

-This college is located in Bristol, VA and takes on a small number of students each semester in order to give them the most concentrated and hands-on teaching they can.
+This college is located in scenic Bristol, Virginia.
+The school is small and takes on only a small number of students each semester.
+Class sizes are kept small and enrollment is limited, in order that each student will receive the highest level of instructor attention and hands on training that is possible.
 The school is under the direction of Chef Richard Erskine, and offers flexible schedules and a dedication to teaching traditional as well as modern cooking techniques.

 In addition to the traditional culinary degrees and certificates, Southeast Culinary and Hospitality College offers a Bartending Certificate that will be taught in an actual bar in the area.
 You’ll learn 125 of the most popular drink recipes plus some of the newer ones.
 You’ll learn how to open and close the bar, provide responsible service to patrons - and this includes knowing when to cut a customer off for their own safety and the safety of others - proper sanitation, plus the history of many of the drinks you’ll be serving.